necuvinte/hackaton/README.md

-YOU MUST HAVE NODEJS AND NPM INSTALLED TO RUN THIS PROECT CD to project source
+YOU MUST HAVE NODEJS AND NPM INSTALLED TO RUN THIS PROECT

-to run the server type in the source of the project: npm start
+to run the server cd to project source: npm start